Citation guide and Plagiarism

 Web materials fee

-If your institution or other employer pays your fee, please send the billing information to the Student Services: email@example.com.
+If your institution or other employer pays your fee, please send the billing information by due payment date to the Student Affairs Office: email@example.com.